Shotbow/fudawiki-files/hanafuda/games/koi-koi.md

 |1|Chaff - カス [かす, *kasu*]|Any 10 Chaff cards.<br>This yaku is worth 1 extra point for each additional Chaff card.<br>For the purposes of the yaku, the [![monthicon_9.png](/hanafuda/icons/monthicon_9.png =20x)Sake Cup](/en/hanafuda/suits/chrysanthemum#sake-cup) also counts as Chaff!|

 # Variations
-As previously mentioned, Koi-Koi is utterly *abundant* with rules variations.
-There are most likely far more than we could ever hope to list here
+As previously mentioned, Koi-Koi is utterly *abundant* with rules variations; every table has their own way of playing the game.
+There are most likely far more than we could ever hope to list here, although that isn't going to stop us from trying!

+All of the following rules can be applied, or not, depending on your tastes.
+See which ones you like, and blend them together to make your *own* version of Koi-Koi.